MystenLabs/mvr/mvr-cli/README.md

 - Place it in a directory that is on your `PATH` environment variable.
 - `mvr --version` to verify that the installation was successful.

-[!Note] If you are using Windows, you can rename the binary to `mvr.exe` instead of `mvr`, and adapt the commands accordingly to ensure the binary is on your `PATH`.
+[!NOTE] If you are using Windows, you can rename the binary to `mvr.exe` instead of `mvr`, and adapt the commands accordingly to ensure the binary is on your `PATH`.

 ### From source